K3WLBUDDY/K3WLBUDDY.github.io/about.md

 permalink: /about/
 ---

 I'm a final year CS Student at SRM University.
-What you will find here are not Dank Memes but some random thoughts on things I like.
+What you will find here are not <a href = "https://k3wlbuddy.github.io/dank">Dank Memes</a> but some random thoughts on things I like.